 (ii.)
 Victoria.
 Under the Amending Education Act of 1910 it is provided that every child must attend school for the full period of eight years between 6 and 14, unless he be given a certificate of education at 13.
 The schools are open on an average 225 days in each year, and require attendance on all these days, unless reasonable excuse is forthcoming.
 Provision is made for the mentally deficient.
-After completion of the elementary school course, the pupil may go on to the evening continuation schools, higher elementary schools, district high schools, or the trade schools.
+After completion of the elementary school course, the pupil may go on to the Evening Continuation Schools, Higher Elementary Schools, District High Schools, or the Trade Schools.
 A Council of Public Education has been appointed to advise on educational matters generally, and particularly in regard to co-ordination.
-Amongst the new features recently introduced are the recasting of the scheme of study for primary schools and the inauguration of a uniform school year.
+Amongst the new features recently introduced are the recasting of the scheme of study for Primary Schools and the inauguration of a uniform school year.
+Consequent on this it was found necessary to arrange for a general examination throughout the State for the certificate of merit and the qualifying certificate.
+The former is granted to pupils who, under prescribed conditions, reach a satisfactory standard in subjects prescribed for Grade VIII., while the latter is awarded to pupils who reach a satisfactory standard in Grade VI.
+Possession of this certificate enables the holder to enter upon the work of the Higher Elementary or the District High School.
 Acting on the advice of the Council of Education, the Melbourne University has established a Schools Board.
 The function of this body is to consider all questions relating to school studies and the inspection and examination of schools.
-In addition to University representation, there are also on the Board representatives of the Department of Education, the registered secondary schools, and the business interests of the community.
+In addition to University representation, there are also on the Board representatives of the Department of Education, the registered Secondary Schools, and the business interests of the community.
 Being clothed with such wide powers, this Board must of necessity be the chief guiding factor in the development of education in Victoria.